jayhyun-hwang/seeULater/Privacy_Policy.md

 (1) Sharing collected information

-seeULater shares user-saved bookmarks with other users when the information provider user allow sharing.
+seeULater shares user-saved bookmarks with other users when the information provider user allows sharing.